asuh/front-end-windows/readme.md

     npm install -g sass

-Keep in mind that the utility that Sass offers is slowly being complimented and deprecated with the rise of [CSS variables](https://www.freecodecamp.org/news/everything-you-need-to-know-about-css-variables-c74d922ea855/).
+Keep in mind that the kind of utility that Sass offers is slowly being complimented and deprecated with the rise of [CSS variables](https://css-tricks.com/a-complete-guide-to-custom-properties/).

 ## PHP and Composer